 Colorado Springs Chinese New Year Festival

 The Colorado Springs Chinese New Year Festival is held annually at the Colorado Springs City Auditorium at the start of the year.
-Some of the past celebrations have included Chinese and Asian entertainment, a marketplace, and traditional cuisine served.
+Some of the past celebrations have included Chinese and Asian entertainment, a marketplace, and traditional cuisine.

 This event is made possible by the Colorado Springs Cultural Institute.
-This non-profit organization was founded in 2001 with the goal to help promote understanding and better awareness of Chinese traditions and culture.
+This non-profit organization was founded in 2001 with the goal of helping promote understanding and better awareness of Chinese traditions and culture.

 January | cscci.org/CNYF